 In October 2018, upon the acquisition of certain technology, referred to as HunchLab, from Azavea, Inc., the Company recognized a contingent consideration liability classified within Level III of the fair value hierarchy because some of the inputs used in its measurement were neither directly nor indirectly observable.
-In January 2020 and February 2021, based on the relevant revenues earned during the second and third year respectively, of the three-year contingent consideration period, the Company paid \$0.3 million and \$0.4 million respectively, to Azavea, Inc., resulting in a reduction of the contingent consideration liability.
+In February 2021, based on the relevant revenues earned during the three-year contingent consideration period, the Company paid \$0.4 million, resulting in a reduction of the contingent consideration liability.

 In November 2020, using a Monte Carlo Simulation approach, the Company estimated the fair value of the contingent consideration at the acquisition date of LEEDS to be \$0.2 million.
-There have been no changes in the assumptions or fair value of the contingent consideration liability at March 31, 2021.
+During the fourth quarter of fiscal 2021, the fair value of the contingent consideration was increased by \$1.3 million based upon estimated 2022 revenue targets, representing an adjustment to the most likely outcome expected for the liability.
+There have been no changes in the assumptions or fair value of the LEEDS contingent consideration liability during the three months ended March 31, 2022.